basnijholt/ai-assistant/README.md

 - **`transcribe`**: Transcribe audio from your microphone to text in your clipboard.
 - **`speak`**: Convert text to speech using a local TTS engine.
 - **`voice-assistant`**: A voice-powered clipboard assistant that edits text based on your spoken commands.
+- **`wake-word-assistant`**: A hands-free voice assistant that starts and stops recording based on a wake word.
 - **`interactive`**: An interactive, conversational AI agent with tool-calling capabilities.

 ## Prerequisites